-Credit Recommendation: In the lower division baccalaureate/associate degree category,
+Credit Recommendation: In the lower division baccalaureate/associate degree category, 2 semester hours in Fire Science.

 Propane Emergencies

 Objective: This class is designed to help firefighters respond to emergencies involving propane.

 Learning Outcome: Upon successful completion of this course, the student will be able to respond to emergencies involving propane.